mhrashvand1/wisgoon-scraper-api/README.md

 ### Notes

+- The page you want to crawl must be public, otherwise no posts will be scraped.

 - If the worker is currently working on a task that scrapes the page with username "x", and you make a request to scrape the data of the page with username "x" again, a new task will not be run.

 - If you have previously scraped the posts from page "x" and now you do it again, only the new posts will be scraped and added to the database.